 A Cup of Tea is set in 1920s London.
-Rosemary Fell, the protagonist, is wealthy young matron.
+Rosemary Fell, the protagonist, is a wealthy young matron.
 We meet her while she is on a shopping trip in town.
 In an antique shop, she examines an expensive jewelry box that she would love to own.
 Yet, after inquiring about the price, she decides against the purchase - at least for that day.

-Suddenly, inspired by the tales of Dostoevsky that she has recently read, Rosemary experiences a charitable inspiration and takes the girl home.
+Suddenly, inspired by the tales of Dostoevsky that she has recently read, Rosemary experiences a charitable inspiration and takes the woman home.
 Of course, the reader questions (as Mansfield intended) the true sincerity of Rosemary's impulse.
 We all believe in helping the less fortunate; however, this wealthy young woman seems more taken with her own fantasy of philanthropy than any real desire to help.
 At any rate, the young Miss Smith does go home with Rosemary and is given an abundant tea with all the trimmings.

 While they're having tea, Mr. Fell (Phillip) comes into the bedroom and finds this unexpected guest.
-He takes Rosemary into another room, where he first expresses disapproval of what his wife has done and then speaks appreciatively about their poor visitor's beauty.
+He takes Rosemary into another room, where he first expresses disapproval of what his wife has done and then speaks appreciatively about their visitor's beauty.

 Once back with her charitable case, Rosemary now feels odd and without direction.
 What should she do?
 Ultimately, she gives Miss Smith some cash and sends her on her way.
 Anxious about her own appearance, Rosemary takes great care in dressing for dinner and seeks reassurance of her charms from Phillip.

-If you have seen television shows like Downtown Abby that depict English society in the first part of the 20th century, you might have some idea about the importance of social class as it relates to how people act and treat one another.
+If you have seen television shows like Downtown Abbey that depict English society in the first part of the 20th century, you might have some idea about the importance of social class as it relates to how people act and treat one another.
 At that time, social class dictated actions, relationships, and even business dealings, and there was really no escaping its influence.